J0shuaLeong/CG4002/README.md

 ### 5. Visualizer Setup

+Building:

+1. Open the Laser Tag++ project on Unity
+2. File -> Build Settings -> Build and Run
+3. Create a new folder "Builds"
+4. Open XCode and build to an iPhone

+Running App:

-1. Ensure the visualizer devices are connected to the NUS Wi-Fi.
-If not, enable FortiClient for network access.
+1. Ensure the visualizer devices are connected to the NUS SoC Wi-Fi.
+If not, enable FortiClient AND connect to SoC VPN for network access.
 2. Launch the visualizer app on each device.
 3. Initialize the player within the app.